GlobalArrays/ga/python/docs/scipy_11/papers/jeff_daily/gain.rst

 sender and receiver via MPI_Send() and MPI_Recv() in addition to non-blocking variants.
 MPI-2’s one-sided communication model allows reads, writes, and accumulates of remote memory without the explicit cooperation of the process owning the memory.
-If synchro- nization is required at a later time, it can be requested via MPI_Barrier().
+If synchronization is required at a later time, it can be requested via MPI_Barrier().
 Otherwise, there is no strict guarantee that a one-sided operation will complete before the data segment it accessed is used by another process.

 Parallel I/O in MPI-2, sometimes referred to as MPI-IO, allows for single, collective files to be output by an MPI process.
-Before MPI-IO, one such I/O model for SPMD pro- grams was to have each process write to its own file.
+Before MPI-IO, one such I/O model for SPMD programs was to have each process write to its own file.
-Having each process write to its own file may be fast, however in most cases it requires substantial post-processing in order to stitch those files back together into a coherent, single-file representation thus diminish- ing the benefit of parallel computation.
-Other forms of parallel I/O before MPI-IO was introduced included having all other processes send their data to a single process for out- put.
+Having each process write to its own file may be fast, however in most cases it requires substantial post-processing in order to stitch those files back together into a coherent, single-file representation thus diminishing the benefit of parallel computation.
+Other forms of parallel I/O before MPI-IO was introduced included having all other processes send their data to a single process for output.
 However, any computational speed-ups from the parallelism are reduced by having to communicate all data back to a single node.
 MPI-IO hides the I/O model behind calls to the API, allowing efficient I/O routines to be developed independently of the calling MPI programs.
 One such popular implementation of MPI-IO is ROMIO [Tha04]_.

 mpi4py
 ======